How should weight loss surgery patients count carbohydrates?

 Another approach that has proved successful is matching the foods that you eat with your BMI.
 The rule is simple: If your BMI is over 35 have foods with a glycemic index no greater than 50.
 For a BMI between 25 and 35, have foods with a glycemic index no greater than 70.
 Once your BMI is below 25 then there is no restriction on foods you can have, simply to have protein first.

-This is the approach I advocate for patients once they are past their first 12 weeks.
+This is the approach I advocate for weight loss surgery patients once they are past their first 12 weeks.
 It is fairly easy to follow.
 Of course here I can shamelessly promote my book that has a carbohydrate counter and Glycemic Index table all in one—but I will resist that urge.

 Exceptions to the rules:

-There are no exceptions unless you are one of those patients who have a severe need for carbohydrates because of exercise.
-However, one of my patients even gained weight training for a marathon!
+There are no exceptions unless you are one of those people who have a severe need for carbs because of exercise.
+However, one of my weight loss surgery patients even gained while pumping iron for a marathon!
 If you think you are an exception, you will have to prove yourself.
 You do not need a Snickers bar for walking, running, or playing tennis.
 If you feel you need to "load" carbohydrates, remember you need to sustain the release of glucose over time.
 This means you cannot load with high glycemic foods.
 If you want to load, then load with low glycemic items so glucose will be released slowly over a period of time.

 Restaurants and eating at your in-laws